 But the important thing was to keep writing, and I wasn’t doing enough of it.
 Of course, I handled a lot of business and “legal” writing, as well as a fair amount of correspondence.
 In addition to professional obligations, I also try to read a lot of poetry.
 I have subscriptions to numerous poetry journals.
 I overexpose myself to what is out there, and that is perhaps a sin of a different stripe.
 Another poet’s poem can create a spark that moves me to respond.
 But my responses were coming few and far between.
 The sin of a poet is failing to write poetry and the penance is the miserable feeling that time is slipping away.

 The fruit of each exercise would be to isolate the poetic moments in the writing, to elicit and understand the expressive character of each and the way the author had won his or her way there.
 In this way, we witnessed the events that would spark the future poem.
-Laura was really amazing at being able to pick out a stunning image or characterization that was the highlight of a student’s effort.
+She would pick out a stunning image or characterization that was the highlight of a student’s effort.
 There were two or three free-writing exercises during our daily two-hour class.
-Each night Laura would give us “poemwork,” consisting of other free-writing exercises in prose, at times to be coupled with a companion poem.
+Each night she would give us “poemwork,” consisting of other free-writing exercises in prose, at times to be coupled with a companion poem.
 These we would also be asked to read on the following day.

 In addition to the free-writing exercises, students who wanted to workshop one of their poems (either one created for the class or previously) were allowed to do so by distributing a copy a day before its presentation so that students had time to review and comment.